Family Care Consultation

 - Early Stage Care Consultation is provided by a licensed social worker who meets with the person in the early stages of Alzheimer's disease or other dementia to provide individualized education and support.
 The participant must have an awareness of the diagnosis and a willingness to discuss it.
 Topics of discussion may include explanation of disease process, changes in abilities and lifestyle, identifying coping strategies and community resources.
 Meetings are scheduled by appointment.
 This progam is financially assisted in part by a grant from the Charles Moerlein Foundation, Fifth Third Bank, Trustee.

 Family Support Groups - Support groups are small discussion groups for family caregivers of people with Alzheimer's disease or a related dementia.
 These groups provide participants with an opportunity to discuss caregiving challenges and share helpful tips, while receiving support form others who are in similar situations.
-The listing of support groups in the Greater Cincinnati area state the various times and locations.
+See the current listing of support groups in the Greater Cincinnati Chapter area.

 AlzConnected connects you with an online community for persons with Alzheimer's, caregivers and friends.
 There are thousand of registered members from around the United States who refer to the stories and information that is available 24 hours a day.

 Early Stage Social Engagement programs provide opportunities for self-expression and socialization for the caregiver and person with memory loss.

 - is an art program for persons in the early and middle stages of dementia.
 This unique art program, under the guidance of an artist facilitator, offers individuals a means of self-expression through the process of painting and drawing.
 The person with diminished verbal and organizational skills can communicate using paints or pencil by recreating a memory on paper or canvas.
 There are 15 facility sites for the memories in the making® program that are available only to residents of the facilities.